Breaking Down EU Pillar 3: ESG Disclosures for Commercial Banks

 Pillar 3 disclosures leverage existing ESG frameworks to standardize sustainability data reporting

 “The EBA ESG Pillar 3 package will help to address shortcomings of institutions’ current ESG disclosures at EU level by setting mandatory and consistent disclosure requirements, including granular templates, tables and associated instructions,” said the EBA in a press release.
-These are part of a broader strategy known as the Risk Reduction Measures Package, adopted by the Council of the EU and the European Parliament.

 What Is Included in Pillar 3 Disclosures?